ibrakel/shopizer_AI-TG/prompt.md

 For each method:
 	•	A suite of unit tests (positive, negative, and edge cases).
 	•	Inline comments specifying the requirements ([MR], [SR], [CR]) and metrics ([M1], [M2], [M3], [M4], [M5]) addressed.
-	•	A detailed report (with [SR2]) comparing AI-generated test results to any original test outcomes, including final coverage metrics and pass rates.

 Begin generating tests immediately without waiting for user feedback or suggestions.
-Continue until all methods are adequately tested and coverage meets or surpasses the specified goals. once all are covered start generating test for the next class without waiting for specific requests or offer further assistance.
+Continue until all methods are adequately tested and coverage meets or surpasses the specified goals. once all are covered start generating test for the next class without waiting for specific requests or offer further requests.